- Ebola Virus Facts Symptoms include high fever, bleeding, and central nervous system damage.

 - Incubation period is two to 21 days.

-- There is no proven vaccine or cure.
+- There is no proven cure.

 - Supportive care such as rehydrating patients who have diarrhea and vomiting can help recovery.